 }

-parameter makes it possible to remove borders from series.
+The DisableBorders parameter makes it possible to remove borders from series.
 This is mostly used for pie and doughnut charts.
 If the property is set to false or omitted, the series will have white borders as default.
 Note that this setting does not affect line-based charts.

-is only for scatter charts and we support the following types:
+The MarkerStyle is only for scatter charts and we support the following types:

 - Automatic